ChiefVishPat/portfolio/projects.md

 # Projects

 A few projects that represent how I like to build: practical, reliable, and focused on real workflows.
+You can check out more on my [GitHub](https://github.com/ChiefVishPat?tab=repositories){:target="_blank" rel="noopener noreferrer"}.

 ---